NathanCheshire/GravatarJavaClient/README.md

 ## Intro

 This library is a Java wrapper for the Gravatar image and profile API.
-When wanting to integrate the Gravatar API into [Cyder](https://github.com/NathanCheshire/Cyder), a project of mine, I came across ancient Java API wrappers, some of which have not been touched for 14 years!
-The last-updated statistic by itself does not indicate a library is not maintained or poorly implemented, but in this case there were some issues and PRs on the GitHub repository which were never addressed.
-I looked at this and thought "I can do it myself and do it better."
-Henceforth, GravatarJavaClient was born.

 ## Using with Gradle

-Make sure you have the following line in your `repositories` Gradle config (it is recommended that JitPack be at the end of the repositories section):
+Make sure you have the following line in your `repositories` scope within your `build.gradle` (or `build.gradle.kts`).
+Jitpack recommends it be placed at the end of the repositories section.

 `maven { url 'https://jitpack.io' }`

 Then add the following to your dependencies:
 `implementation 'com.github.nathancheshire:gravatarjavaclient:COMMIT_HASH_OR_RELEASE'`.

-The `COMMIT_HASH_OR_RELEASE` may be whatever commit hash or release you want to use, `b011c6e` or `v1.0.0` for example.
+The `COMMIT_HASH_OR_RELEASE` may be whatever commit hash or release you want to use; `v1.0.0` for example.
+Checkout the releases section for the most recent version.

 ## API Support

-This client features support for the comprehensive Gravatar API, that of:

-- Gravatar image requests
-- Gravatar profile requests

-This client also follows [Effective Java](https://www.amazon.com/Effective-Java-Joshua-Bloch/dp/0134685997) items, such as item 52: refer to objects by their interfaces.
+This library features support for the comprehensive Gravatar API, that of both `image` and `profile` requests.
+This library also follows [Effective Java](https://www.amazon.com/Effective-Java-Joshua-Bloch/dp/0134685997) principles, such as item 52: refer to objects by their interfaces.
 I cannot see a case where a developer using this library would want to implement their own `GravatarImageRequestBuilder`, but if for whatever reason it was desired, a developer could easily do so by inheriting from the `GravatarImageRequestBuilder` interface.
-The `GravatarImageRequestHandler` will accept the interface instead of my implementation (GravatarImageRequestBuilderImpl) making the API work for both mine and possibly yours should you feel the need to write one.
-The default implementation (`GravatarImageRequestBuilderImpl`) I will be maintaining and keeping up to date, ensuring tested and feature rich methods are exposed.
-If a method you would like to exist in this class is not present, and you think others would benefit from it, feel free to implement it yourself and create a PR.
+The `GravatarImageRequestHandler` will accept the interface instead of my implementation (GravatarImageRequestBuilderImpl) making the API work for the default implementation and any third-party implementations.
+The default implementation (`GravatarImageRequestBuilderImpl`) will be maintained and kept up to date in this repository.
+Feel free to create a PR to add in additional features.

 ## Getting Started